MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep-2002/Register-CustomDnsServer.md

 # Register-CustomDnsServer

 ## Synopsis
-Script to register custom DNS servers with Azure Stack DNS.
-This script will create conditional forwarding in Azure Stack DNS
+Script to register custom DNS servers with Azure Stack Hub DNS.
+This script will create conditional forwarding in Azure Stack Hub DNS.

 ## Syntax